DHS WisdomTree U.S. High Dividend Fund

 Valuation

-On valuation, the portfolio registers trailing P/E of 16.58, forward P/E of 13.23, PEG of 1.98.
+On valuation, the portfolio registers trailing P/E of 17.88, forward P/E of 13.07, PEG of 3.11.
 The minimal trailing-to-forward compression implies limited earnings growth expectations are embedded in current prices.
-The PEG reading here implies the market is pricing growth at roughly fair value — a setup where the investment case depends more on execution than on multiple expansion.
-A current ratio of 2.90 across the holding set reflects strong short-term liquidity.
+The PEG ratio is elevated relative to historical norms, implying the market is paying a meaningful premium for the earnings trajectory embedded in analyst estimates.
+A current ratio of 1.83 suggests the holdings have sufficient short-term liquidity without excess.
 Taken together, the multiple and liquidity picture suggests a portfolio that is priced for a constructive outcome — but where execution against earnings estimates will be the key determinant of whether that price is justified.

 Margins & Cash Generation